Gori/air/docs/questions-and-results.md

 ---

-## Full Base Question Bank (from project spec in this repository)
+## Question Bank (from project spec in this repository)

-These are the 20 core base questions and their dimension tags, as documented in `docs/project.md`.
-These questions are expected to be seeded into the `questions` table (only `active: true` are assigned to employees).
+The survey now begins with 6 usage-matrix questions (dimensions prefixed with `usage_`), followed by the 20 core base questions.
+The 20 core questions and their dimension tags are documented in `docs/project.md`.
+Only `active: true` are assigned to employees.

 ```100:124:docs/project.md
 ## 5 · Complete Question Bank (20 core questions)